• Skip to primary navigation

 How will I know when my application is considered complete?

-The Bush School Admissions Office will notify applicants via the email they used on their application to communicate all updates regarding their application, including any missing items, when an application is complete and under review, and a final admissions decision.
+The Bush School Graduate Admissions Office will notify applicants via the email they used on their application to communicate all updates regarding their application, including any missing items, when an application is complete and under review, and a final admissions decision.

 Applicants who applied through GradCAS may check the general status of their online application through their GradCAS account.
 This includes monitoring the status of recommendations to ensure all forms/letters are submitted and received by the application deadline.
+Be aware that the application status in GradCAS may not be the true status of your application.
+For instance, a transcript may have encountered an error in uploading or the file is locked and cannot be downloaded, etc.

 Is the GRE/GMAT required?